-While the gold dollar was not introduced until 1849, its roots can be traced back to 1836, when the denomination was first proposed.
-At that time the silver dollar had not been produced for three decades and as the resumption of production was being contemplated, some suggested that a gold dollar would be more logical and easier to use.
-Gold dollars had been struck privately by the Bechtler family in Georgia and proved to be hugely popular in that area of the country.
-Although some patterns were prepared at the Philadelphia Mint struck in a composition of 90% gold and 10% copper, nothing came of it.
-In 1844 the same dies were used to strike patterns in a slightly different gold alloy (the 10% was now silver), but once again the project failed.
-It was the discovery of gold in California and new gold interests that would eventually lead to the authorization of the denomination.
+Although the gold dollar was not introduced until 1849, its origins can be traced back to 1836, when the denomination was first proposed.
+At the time, the silver dollar had not been produced for three decades, and some suggested that a gold dollar would be more logical and easier to use.
+Gold dollars had been struck privately by the Bechtler family in Georgia and proved to be popular within local commerce.
+The Philadelphia Mint prepared patterns struck in a composition of 90% gold and 10% copper, but no further progress was made.
+In 1844, the same dies were used to strike patterns in an alloy of 90% gold and 10% silver, but once again the project stalled.
+The discovery of gold in California and new gold interests would finally lead to the authorization of the denomination.

 Initial patterns for the gold dollar had already focused on the size, since it was apparent that they could not be very large.
-Among the most interesting 1849-dated patterns are those a little over the size of a dime, with a hole in the center which allowed the coins to carry a larger diameter while still containing only a dollar worth of gold.
-The chief engraver of the Mint James Barton Longacre had designed a small number of patters which included a square hole instead of the round one seen in other patterns.
-None of the designs were ever put into use.
+Among the most interesting 1849-dated patterns are those slightly larger than a dime, with a hole in the center to allow the coins to have a larger diameter while still containing only one dollar worth of gold.
+United States Mint Chief Engraver James Barton Longacre had also designed a small number of patters which included a square hole instead of the round one seen in other patterns, but none of the designs were ever put into use.

 Following their introduction, the new gold dollars became a source of much criticism from the public.
-Their small size made them easy to lose and somewhat difficult to handle.
-In thr ensuing years, the idea of producing coins with a hole in the center was once again contemplated, but ultimately it was decided to make the coins wider but thinner.
-The change in specifications was introduced in 1854 along with a new design which would continue to be struck in two different types until 1889.
-The short-lived Liberty Head Gold Dollars now stand as the smallest coins produced by the United States Mint and are reminiscent of a turbulent yet interesting time in American history.
+Their small size made them difficult to handle and somewhat easy to lose.
+In the ensuing years, the idea of producing coins with a hole in the center was once again contemplated, but ultimately it was decided to make the coins thinner and wider.
+The change in specifications along with a new design was introduced in 1854, and the denomination would continue to be struck until it was discontinued in 1889.
+The short-lived Liberty Gold Dollars now stand as the smallest diameter coins ever produced by the United States Mint and are reminiscent of a turbulent and intriguing period of American history.